pranave-b/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 /*
 ~~~
 Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: Suwetha M
+Developed by: Pranave B
-RegisterNumber:  212221230112
+RegisterNumber:  212221240040

 Half Subtractor :